 How More than a Hundred Languages Survived

-The Philippines and Philippine languages has gone through several colonizers.
-It has also changed its Constitution a few times, especially in regards to the use of official language.
+The Philippines and Philippine languages have gone through several colonizers.
+It has also changed its Constitution a few times, especially in regard to the use of official language.

-Several tribes in the Philippines like the Mangyan, T’boli and Ivatan still use their indigenous languages and not influenced by any other languages.
+Several tribes in the Philippines like the Mangyan, T’boli, and Ivatan still use their indigenous languages and are not influenced by any other languages.